MultiSafepay/docs/content/my-account/account-balance.md

 # Uncaptured balance

-You can set your daily balance report to include the balance of uncleared transactions.
+You can set your daily balance report to include the balance of uncaptured transactions (status: **Uncleared**).
 This is particularly useful if you offer <<glossary:BNPL>> and/or credit card payment methods.

 To activate this feature in your daily balance report, email a request to <sales@multisafepay.com>
 <br>